Danny-Dasilva/Blender-ML/README.md

 It then returns the percent hit as a value.
 If the object is fully obscructed it will return 0, and if it is fully displayed it will display about 50% because half of the rays will hit and the rest will be obstructed by the object.
 To note: this value can be less or greater than 50% if the object is not fully symmetrical and is rotated in a way where more or less vertices are shown.

+## change in batch_render

+if the raycast percentage returns a value less than our cutoff we will start the loop again otherwise the images will be rendered as usual.

 ## Tips
 remember to enable cuda in edit cuda